70 Essential Peer Review Questions for Effective Employee Evaluations

 8. Pilot test the questions

-Before launching the survey, pilot test the questions with a small group of employees.
+Before launching the survey, a pilot test of the questions was performed with a small group of employees.
 This can help you identify any potential issues with the questions and make adjustments before sending the survey out to the wider team.

 Final thoughts

-The 41 employee peer review questions outlined in this article cover a range of topics, including communication, teamwork, leadership, and work quality.
+The 70 employee peer review questions outlined in this article cover various topics, including communication, teamwork, leadership, and work quality.

-These questions can be adapted to suit the specific needs of any organization, and can be used to facilitate constructive conversations between team members.
+These questions can be adapted to suit any organization's specific needs and can facilitate constructive conversations between team members.

 Ultimately, the success of employee peer reviews depends on a culture of trust, transparency, and open communication within the organization.
 When employees feel comfortable providing feedback and receiving feedback, everyone benefits.